ferdiansyah0611/blaze-script-docs/docs/plugin/router.md

 ## Auto Route

-Auto route based on files in route folder with max 6 subfolder.
+Auto route based on files in route folder or any folder.
 Example:

 ```text
 index.tsx   => /